 Even with all the care needed for the water wave styles, they are still MUCH easier to handle than my own hair, and the bonus is I don’t worry about overtaxing or overhandling it.

 As I age, I see my looks changing.
 In some ways, it feels as though I’m becoming someone else – like a better version of myself.

-Girl, I’m okay with growing older, but I am not “ok” when I’m NOT looking and feeling my best.
+Girl, I’m okay with growing older, but I am not “okay” when I’m NOT looking and feeling my best.

 Learning to embrace my new beauty – which doesn’t look as it did when I was 25 – is a process for me.

-Trust me, I have NO desire in returning to those silly, unconfident years, but I do want to feel present in this day and age I’m currently in.
+Trust me, I have NO desire to return to those silly, unconfident years, but I do want to feel present in this day and age I’m currently in.